Jinger Duggar And Jeremy Vuolo Steal Show At Wedding Despite Josh And Anna Duggar’s Comeback & Joy’s Baby News

 “Love Jeremy & Jinger!
 Such a beautiful couple,” a fan commented on Facebook.
 “Wonderful hearts for Jesus!
 The best!”

-Their video message was also the first one on the list on Duggar family blog.
+Their video message was also the first one on the list on the Duggar family blog.

 As a regular Instagram user, Jinger did not forget to include pictures with her husband and the newly married couple on the social media page.